szymon-sawicki/cinema-app/README.md

 ## NEXT TASKS TO DO

-- add tickets routing
 - fix deleting cinema !!
-- some rafctorings (look at TODO in project)
 - write all javadoc stubs
 - security of REST API
 - postman documentation